Essential Guide to Types of Breach of Contract

 A minor breach happens when a party fails to meet non-critical parts of the contract but still mostly fulfills their obligations.
 For example, if a supplier delivers goods two days late but the delay doesn’t affect production, the breach is minor.

 While the non-breaching party usually can’t terminate the contract, they can still claim compensation for any inconvenience or financial loss.
 These breaches add up over time and can signal reliability issues when reviewed across many contracts.
-Platforms with AI-powered contract management like ClearContract’s contract management module help spot patterns in late deliveries or missed obligations through automated data extraction and smart reporting.
+ClearContract’s Contract Management module spots patterns in late deliveries or missed obligations through automated metadata extraction and smart reporting.

 Material Breach – Breaking the Core Obligation